Share

 By carefully selecting your podcast topics based on these strategic considerations—high search volume and low competition for Google, and wisely engaging with competitive topics on YouTube—you can effectively enhance your visibility and audience engagement across platforms.

-Using a podcast research tool to plan your next content
+Use a podcast research tool to plan your podcast content

 The easiest way to find the best topics for your podcast and YouTube channel is to use a tool that handles the brainstorming while analyzing their performance on Google and YouTube.